Moving to Spain from the United States

 Social Security and the Totalization Agreement.

-The US-Spain Social Security Totalization Agreement (effective 1988) prevents dual social security taxation and allows you to combine work credits from both countries to qualify for benefits.
-If your employer temporarily sends you to Spain for up to five years, you remain in the US system only.
-If you move independently, you pay into Spain's system.
-You can still collect US Social Security retirement benefits while living in Spain, deposited directly into a US or Spanish bank account.
-Spain does not tax US Social Security benefits under the tax treaty (Article 20).
+The U.S.-Spain Social Security Totalization Agreement prevents dual social security taxation and allows you to combine work credits from both countries to qualify for benefits [1].
+You can collect US Social Security retirement benefits while living in Spain, deposited directly into a US or Spanish bank account.

 401(k) and IRA considerations.

 Spain taxes worldwide income, including distributions from 401(k) and IRA accounts.
-The tax treaty assigns taxing rights to Spain for pension distributions if you are a Spanish resident, though the US may withhold up to the treaty rate.
-Roth IRA is a problem: Spain does not recognize the tax-free status of Roth accounts.
-Spanish tax authorities may treat Roth growth as taxable income annually or upon distribution.
+The tax treaty assigns taxing rights to one country and provides foreign tax credits in the other to prevent double taxation [2].
+Roth IRA treatment is more complex because Spain does not necessarily recognize the US Roth tax-free status.
 Some tax advisors recommend converting or distributing from Roth accounts before establishing Spanish residency.
-Traditional IRA and 401(k) distributions are more straightforward since both countries tax them, and the foreign tax credit prevents double taxation.
+Run the analysis with a cross-border CPA.

 Currency.